jonathanlamar/nvim/README.md

 7. Start neovim.
 Lazy will install all plugins, treesitter will install parsers, and mason/lspconfig will install language server configs.
 Close neovim once this is done.
 8. Start neovim again.
-The first time you use a language, the experience might be slow at first, but subsequently, things get better.
-It is another TODO of mine to investigate whether this is something I should care about.
+Some lazy-loaded plugins may install dependencies the first time they are invoked, but it should be good to go at this point.

 ## Dependencies